qiime2/docs/source/tutorials/moving-pictures.rst

      --o-visualization core-metrics-results/evenness-group-significance.qzv

 .. question::
-   What discrete sample metadata categories are most strongly associated with the differences in microbial community **richness**?
+   Which categorical sample metadata columns are most strongly associated with the differences in microbial community **richness**?
 Are these differences statistically significant?

 .. question::
-   What discrete sample metadata categories are most strongly associated with the differences in microbial community **evenness**?
+   Which categorical sample metadata columns are most strongly associated with the differences in microbial community **evenness**?
 Are these differences statistically significant?

-In this data set, no continuous sample metadata categories (e.g., ``DaysSinceExperimentStart``) are correlated with alpha diversity, so we won't test for those associations here.
+In this data set, no continuous sample metadata columns (e.g., ``DaysSinceExperimentStart``) are correlated with alpha diversity, so we won't test for those associations here.
 If you're interested in performing those tests (for this data set, or for others), you can use the ``qiime diversity alpha-correlation`` command.

-Next we'll analyze sample composition in the context of discrete metadata using PERMANOVA (first described in `Anderson (2001)`_) using the ``beta-group-significance`` command.
+Next we'll analyze sample composition in the context of categorical metadata using PERMANOVA (first described in `Anderson (2001)`_) using the ``beta-group-significance`` command.
 The following commands will test whether distances between samples within a group, such as samples from the same body site (e.g., gut), are more similar to each other then they are to samples from the other groups (e.g., tongue, left palm, and right palm).
 If you call this command with the ``--p-pairwise`` parameter, as we'll do here, it will also perform pairwise tests that will allow you to determine which specific pairs of groups (e.g., tongue and gut) differ from one another, if any.
 This command can be slow to run, especially when passing ``--p-pairwise``, since it is based on permutation tests.
-So, unlike the previous commands, we'll run this on specific categories of metadata that we're interested in exploring, rather than all metadata categories that it's applicable to.
-Here we'll apply this to our unweighted UniFrac distances, using two sample metadata categories, as follows.
+So, unlike the previous commands, we'll run this on specific columns of metadata that we're interested in exploring, rather than all metadata columns that it's applicable to.
+Here we'll apply this to our unweighted UniFrac distances, using two sample metadata columns, as follows.

 .. command-block::

    qiime diversity beta-group-significance \
      --i-distance-matrix core-metrics-results/unweighted_unifrac_distance_matrix.qza \
      --m-metadata-file sample-metadata.tsv \
-     --m-metadata-category BodySite \
+     --m-metadata-column BodySite \
      --o-visualization core-metrics-results/unweighted-unifrac-body-site-significance.qzv \
      --p-pairwise

    qiime diversity beta-group-significance \
      --i-distance-matrix core-metrics-results/unweighted_unifrac_distance_matrix.qza \
      --m-metadata-file sample-metadata.tsv \
-     --m-metadata-category Subject \
+     --m-metadata-column Subject \
      --o-visualization core-metrics-results/unweighted-unifrac-subject-group-significance.qzv \
      --p-pairwise